finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/Introduction.md

 1. Configure the cloud environment ready for an OCP installation.
 2. Install OCP with any day 1 configuration changes to ensure compliance to the service accelerator.
 3. Implement HTPasswd as an Identify Provider and remove KubeAdmin access.
+4. Implement custom certifcate for the API server and Ingress Router
-3. Complete day two configuration for remaining policies and implement the [OpenShift Compliance Operator](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-understanding.html#understanding-compliance-operator) which asseses compliance of the clusters kubernetes API and the nodes running the cluster.
+5. Complete day two configuration for remaining policies and implement the [OpenShift Compliance Operator](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-understanding.html#understanding-compliance-operator) which asseses compliance of the clusters kubernetes API and the nodes running the cluster.